Rhus copallinum: Fruit

 The fruit of Rhus copallinum was found to contain twelve compounds including a new galloyl derivative.
 The fruit are not good sources of protein, fat, or calcium, but contain large amounts of tannins.
 Fruits were used by Native Americans to treat mouth sores and dysentery.
 Native Americans also added it to drinking water for the lemony taste.
 It was also made into a tea that was used to treat urinary tract infections, gingivitis, ulcerated mucous membranes, thrush, and apthous stomatata.
 Rhus copallinum fruits ripen between the autumn months of August and October and last through winter.

 Fire and germination

 Rhus copallinum is adapted to fire and seed germination increases with the heat from fire.
 Optimal germination of Rhus copallinum occurs at 90 °C. Fire eliminates the aboveground parts of R. copallinum allowing the root canals to be stimulated to increase stem production.
 The presence of burning also affects the leaf symmetry of Rhus copallinum.
 The seeds have also been known to germinate at high rates (75%) when soaked in sulfuric acid at room temperature.

+Ecology

+Rhus copallinum is insect pollinated and is recorded to have been visited in northern Florida by Augochloropsis anonyma, Augochloropsis metallica, Colletes nudus, Lasioglossum apopkense, Lasioglossum imitatum, Lasioglossum reticulatum.
+Lasioglossum weemsi/leviense, Megachile xylocopoides, and Nomia nortoni.